Work related learning

 The one-year Steps into Work Supported Internship is run in partnership with major employers across the country, each of whom are strongly committed to providing opportunities for people aged 16 and over who have a learning or physical disability.
 Interns are based with employers in the community, which and guides individuals through transition into real paid employment.

 The Steps into Work Traineeship is a six-month course for people aged 16 to 18 who are not in education or training.
 While an unpaid course, the traineeships are a stepping stone to paid work, an apprenticeship or further vocational education or training.

-Work Experience is offered to all National Star College learners all year round, and provides the foundation for some to progress to paid and unpaid employment placements in their final year.
-The Work Experience team work closely with other members of staff to match learners to roles that enrich their areas of study, meet their needs and enable them to work towards achieving their personal goals.
+Work Experience is offered to all National Star College students all year round, and provides the foundation for some to progress to paid and unpaid employment placements in their final year.
+The Work Experience team work closely with other members of staff to match students to roles that enrich their areas of study, meet their needs and enable them to work towards achieving their personal goals.